gwiam/awt_atoyom/porting_legbot.md

         - yes... to be exact it needs velocity and move_and_slide
         - but then it needs a shape or else it cannot collide
     - to change animation of animation node choose an animation from the inspector it's not a state machine, the reason you don't have a pen icon!
+    - maybe I could change the expressions to nav.target_position = global_position
+    - now the damn animation state is stuck of idle....